rebootcat/cherryGinkgoPhenology/README.md

 ## Data access
 - **Weibo data**: The Weibo data were obtained from Sina Weibo(https://open.weibo.com).
 Detailed data is not allowed for open access according to data use agreement.
 So we can not provide raw data here.
-- **Observation data**: The phenological data used for data validation were obtained from the “Chinese Phenological Observation Network” (http://www.cpon.ac.cn).
+- **Observation data**: The phenological data used for data validation were obtained from the "Chinese Phenological Observation Network" (http://www.cpon.ac.cn).
 - **Meteorological data**: The meteorological data were obtained from the "China surface Climate Data Log dataset (V3.0)" provided by the National Meteorological Science Data Center (http://data.cma.cn/).